 Third level wisc.edu domains appear as third.wisc.edu (Example: wiscweb.wisc.edu)

-Third level domains require a rationale for their use.
-The following information is helpful in determining whether or not you meet the requirements of eligibility for a third level domain and should be included in the "Description" area of the WiscWeb New Site Request Form
+Third level domains require a rationale for their use and approval from University Marketing.
+The following information is helpful in determining whether or not you meet the requirements of eligibility for a third level domain and should be included in the "Description of Site" area of the WiscWeb Launch Request Form:

 - The scope of the website

 - List all groups or departments that have ownership over the site contents

 If the scope of your site lies within one department/division (does not cross departments or divisions), you should build off of the existing department/divisional site using a fourth level domain.

 Fourth level wisc.edu domains appear as fourth.third.wisc.edu.
 (Example: ortegalab.bmolchem.wisc.edu)